Octemull/JustSmile/README.md

 ## Examples

 Input images are on the left, output images are on the right.
 And there won't be any yellow circle in the output images.
-You can take a look at this [demo](https://youtu.be/iHTBCI0DAXc) to see how it works.

 ### Manual: one person
 ![-w911](img/15482995022644.jpg)